 I’ve used all three varieties over the years, and they are excellent!
 The picture above shows a teaspoon of the original desiccated liver powder next to the corresponding amount of capsules from New Zealand (Silver).
 6 capsules or one teaspoon of the powder roughly equates to an ounce of fresh liver.

-I mix the powder into soups and other cooked dishes, and we use the capsules for traveling.
+I mix the powder into soups and other cooked dishes, and we use the capsules for travel.

 Since the nutritional content of the desiccated liver is going to vary slightly based on the location, I suggest you rotate and try all three.
-If budget is an important consideration, stick with the original which is the best value per serving.
+If budget is an important consideration, stick with the original either from Radiant Life or Perfect Supplements which are the best value per serving.

 I hope this summary of how and why to use desiccated liver in the diet is important and what to look for to source the best quality as larger and potentially less careful supplement companies jump on the liver bandwagon.